MicrosoftDocs/Hololens/hololens/hololens-troubleshooting.md

 To learn more about what you can say, see [Use your voice with HoloLens](hololens-cortana.md).

-## I'm having problems pairing or using a Bluetooth device
+## Bluetooth devices are not pairing

 If you're having problems [pairing a Bluetooth device](hololens-connect-devices.md), try the following: